 The monitoring of attendance is supported by our sophisticated tracking system which enables every student to have an understanding of their attendance on a weekly basis.
-Our attendance diamond, is a visual reminder to students of how important it is to keep their attendance and progress or as close to, 100%.
+Our attendance diamond is a visual reminder to students of how important it is to keep their attendance and progress as close to 100%.

 The attendance and punctuality of students is monitored daily by Form Tutors, Year Leaders, and the Attendance Team.
 We work closely with the Local Authority who support us if we need to issue a fixed penalty notice for students who are persistently absent from school.
 The Local Authority is also responsible for pursuing court action if poor attendance continues.

-A Fixed Penalty Notice may be served if 15 sessions of unauthorised absence are reached over a two term period and no further written warning will be issued before a fine is applied for.
+A Fixed Penalty Notice may be served if 15 sessions of unauthorized absence are reached over a two-term period and no further written warning will be issued before a fine is applied for.

 If a fine is applied for and imposed, £60 will be required to be paid within 21 days (escalating to £120 if paid after 21 days and within 28 days.